Ziamrurth/InterviewPrototype_Trioskaz/README.md

 # InterviewPrototype_Trioskaz

 - Simple FPP character controller.
 WASD to move, mouse to look around
 - Simple inventory to hold keys.
 You may click "TAB" to interact with inventory.
 Click on key icon to take it in hand.
-You can click red circle pehind key icon to drop key to the ground.
+You can click red circle near key icon to drop key to the ground.
 You can press "E" to take key
 - You can open door only using right key.
 If you hava key in hand you can press "E" to use it on door
 - You need to open all doors to win!
 ____